 - an opportunity to learn about the world of work

-Careers preparation is taught to all years within the College.
+Careers preparation is taught to all years within the school.
 As a snapshot of the curriculum, the main elements are:

 This is extended to the matching of Careers information to personal strengths, skills and attributes in making realistic and well informed decisions about future careers, courses and pathways.
 CEIAG supports access to information and advice from an earlier age, enabling better informed decisions at transition stages.
 Careers work can also be seen to raise aspirations and improve motivation to participate in education or training as a life long development.
 Year 8 are registered on our careers platform – Unifrog – which can help to track the development of wider skills and activities.
 Year 8s also begin to consider specialising in particular curriculum areas and are given access to support in this decision-making process.